-Behavior Intervention Strategies to Support Students through Inclusive Practices (9 hours)
+Behavior Intervention Strategies to Support Students Though Inclusive Practices (9 Hours)

 Participants will be cultivating a growth mindset when working with students with social, emotional, and behavioral needs.
 They will learn about the different lens of behavior and high leverage practices for supporting students with social, emotional, and behavioral needs in inclusive classrooms.
 They will identify the root causes and different functions of behavior.

 Autism 201 - Evidence-Based Practices for Learners on the Autism Spectrum (6 Hours)